AWS CodeDeploy vs Microsoft Azure DevOps comparison

 Buyer's Guide

-AWS CodeDeploy is ranked 4th in Release Automation with 6 reviews while Microsoft Azure DevOps is ranked 1st in Release Automation with 124 reviews.
-AWS CodeDeploy is rated 8.6, while Microsoft Azure DevOps is rated 8.2.
+AWS CodeDeploy is ranked 4th in Release Automation with 7 reviews while Microsoft Azure DevOps is ranked 1st in Release Automation with 127 reviews.
+AWS CodeDeploy is rated 8.4, while Microsoft Azure DevOps is rated 8.2.
 The top reviewer of AWS CodeDeploy writes "The default settings of AWS CodeDeploy are highly beneficial for my deployment workflows".
-On the other hand, the top reviewer of Microsoft Azure DevOps writes "Good support, helpful management capabilities, and great Kanban boards".
-AWS CodeDeploy is most compared with AWS Amplify, AWS CodeStar, Octopus Deploy, Red Hat Ansible Automation Platform and Spinnaker, whereas Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management.
+On the other hand, the top reviewer of Microsoft Azure DevOps writes "Allows us to deploy code to production without releasing certain features immediately and agile project management capabilities offer resource-leveling".
+AWS CodeDeploy is most compared with AWS Amplify, AWS CodeStar, Octopus Deploy, Spinnaker and Red Hat Ansible Automation Platform, whereas Microsoft Azure DevOps is most compared with GitLab, Jira, TFS, Rally Software and ServiceNow Strategic Portfolio Management.
+See our AWS CodeDeploy vs. Microsoft Azure DevOps report.

 See our list of best Release Automation vendors.